ArkadiiMalygin/java-project-99/README.md

 ## Technology stack

-, Security, Data JPA, Docker, H2, PostgreSQL, PaaS Render, Sentry, Swagger.

-### This project was build using these tools:
 | Tool                                                                        | Description                                                                                                       |
 |-----------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|
 | Spring Boot                                                                 | "Spring Boot is an open source Java-based framework used to create a micro Service"                               |